-Rich in monounsaturated fats and antioxidants, olive oil benefits in promoting heart health, helps reduce inflammation, and has anti-aging properties for the skin, qualifying it as a rich source of vitamins E and K.
+Rich in monounsaturated fats and antioxidants, olive oil may support heart health, help reduce inflammation, and contribute to skin health with potential anti-ageing properties.
+It is also a good source of vitamins E and K.

 Olive oil is an oil extracted from the fruit of the olive tree, Olea europaea L, which mainly grows in the Mediterranean continent.
 Originally, it has been associated with Mediterranean cultures and has been grown for millennia.
 Currently the major producers are Spain, Italy and Greece because this fruit has cultural and economical importance.